marceljuenemann/angular-drag-and-drop-lists/README.md

 * `dndDragover` This class will be added to the list while an element is being dragged over the list.

 ### Required CSS styles
-* `pointer-events: none` With nested lists it's very important that **only the dnd-list and it's children** react to mouse events.
-* `position: relative` Both the dnd-list and it's children require this, so that the directive can determine the mouse position relative to the list and thus calculate the correct drop position.
+Both the dnd-list and it's children require relative positioning, so that the directive can determine the mouse position relative to the list and thus calculate the correct drop position.

 <pre>
-ul[dnd-list] * {
-    pointer-events: none;
-}

 ul[dnd-list], ul[dnd-list] > li {
-    pointer-events: auto;
     position: relative;
 }
 </pre>

+*Since 1.2.0 `pointer-events: none` is no longer required*

 ### Example